microsoft/azurelinux/toolkit/docs/building/building.md

 sudo make go-tidy-all
 ```

+See [Dedicated Go Tooling Guide](./dedicated_guides/build_tools.md) for more details on working with the Go tools.

-Detailed background on the go tool building process can be found in [Go Tools Compiling](../how_it_works/5_misc.md#go-tools-compiling)
+Details on how the Go tools are compiled can be found in [Go Tools Compiling](../how_it_works/5_misc.md#go-tools-compiling)

 ## Building Everything From Scratch

 **NOTE: Source files must be made available for all packages.
 They can be placed manually in the corresponding SPEC/\* folders, `SOURCE_URL=<YOUR_SOURCE_SERVER>` may be provided, or DOWNLOAD_SRPMS=y may be used to use pre-packages sources.
-Core Mariner source packages are available at `SOURCE_URL=https://cblmarinerstorage.blob.core.windows.net/sources/core`**
+Core CBL-Mariner source packages are available at `SOURCE_URL=https://cblmarinerstorage.blob.core.windows.net/sources/core`**

 The build system can operate without using any pre-built components at all if desired.
 There are several variables which enable/disable build components and sources of data.
 They are listed here along with their default values: